Politics In The Classroom: How Much Is Too Much?

 Hess: Absolutely.
 There are two things going on here: In many schools, students still spend most of the day listening to teachers talk.
 One reason we think kids like [these issues] is they finally get a chance to talk themselves.
 More than that, we did find that the content of these political issues was really interesting to kids.
 Especially when they were hearing multiple and competing views.
 Students would report that in discussions where there was a lot of shared opinion, those were not as interesting as in discussions where there were differing views ...
 They were really responding to the fact that it's quite interesting to hear what your peers think about things.
 And not just that they have different points of view but what they're supporting those points of view with.

-What advice do you have or does your study have for teachers considering how to talk about [breaking events such as] Baltimore or Ferguson, Missouri ?
+What advice do you have or does your study have for teachers considering how to talk about [breaking events such as] Baltimore or Ferguson, Mo. ?

 Hess: One of the problems with discussing events that just happened is that often we don't know enough about what happened.
 There's a distinction between current events ... and discussions about controversial political issues where kids are preparing in advance and being deliberative.
 In the best-case scenario, teachers are able to take advantage of current events and use them as opportunities to get kids to talk about controversial political issues.
 There's a big difference in talking about, "What do you think happened?" and talking about a policy issue like "Should police officers be required to wear video cameras?"